Teaching Latin at any level:

 Classroom techniques and wisdom for novice and practiced Latin teachers

 Would you like to improve your Latin classroom skills in just one day?
-Join experts from the ACCS Institute for Classical Languages, the Ancient Language Institute, and more for a day of instruction in teaching Latin.
+Join experts from the ACCS Institute for Classical Languages and elsewhere for a day of instruction in teaching Latin.

 Practicums are offered in-person only.